yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

     => usb start

-The default behavior of U-Boot is to utilize all information that a DHCP server passes to us when the user issues the **dhcp** command.
+The default behavior of U-Boot is to use all information that a DHCP server passes to us when the user issues the **dhcp** command.
 This will include the dhcp parameter *next-server* which indicates where to fetch files from via TFTP.
 There may be times however where the dhcp server on